metaopt/torchopt/docs/source/explicit_diff/explicit_diff.rst

 CPU/GPU Accelerated Optimizer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By manually writing the forward and backward functions using C++ OpenMP (CPU) and CUDA (GPU), TorchOpt performs the symbolic reduction, which largely increase meta-gradient computational efficiency.
-Users can use accelerated optimizer by setting the ``use_accelerated_op`` as ``True``.
+TorchOpt performs the symbolic reduction by manually writing the forward and backward functions using C++ OpenMP (CPU) and CUDA (GPU), which largely increase meta-gradient computational efficiency.
+Users can use accelerated optimizer by setting the ``use_accelerated_op`` as :data:`True`.
 TorchOpt will automatically detect the device and allocate the corresponding accelerated optimizer.

 .. code-block:: python